zakcali/bbb-download/README.md

 Do-not use it.
 It consumes so much processor sources, and can't show cursor movements, desktop share, chat windows.
 Use https://github.com/jibon57/bbb-recorder on Linux instead. bbb-recorder uses codes from puppetcam depends on xvfb which doesn't exist for Windows operating system.
 For windows 10 compatible puppetcam look at: https://github.com/Ventricule/html2screen

-update: skips svg files created during a poll, because ffmpeg cannot convert svg files to mp4 format.
+skips svg files created during a poll, because ffmpeg cannot convert svg files to mp4 format.

 there are two builds, one for webcams.webm file and other is for webcams.mp4 file resides in the server.
+I'm not sure if tehre is really a BB server that has only webcams.mp4 file, this is for a request only.
 I have no time to check if there is really a file resides in the server. golang Download function retrieves a html file named webcams.webm containing 404 code even webcams.webm file is not on the server.

+webroot secure anywhere antivirus cause crashing executable files builded with go language.
+I need to build with an older version of go, v 1.13.15 for intel386